 The student completes her/his studies and takes the degree, after successful examinations in the courses, prescribed by the program, if she/he assembles the required number of points, within the time of at at least 10 semesters.

 The statement of courses should be made in the beginning of each semester and in exclusive deadline of two weeks from the beginning of courses of the corresponding semester.
 The maximum number of courses in which the student can register is six (6) about the first semester, five (5) about second semester and nine (9) for all others.
 The process is done online at https://classweb.uoi.gr

 The Textbooks Declaration must be done within a specified time period, which is announced at the beginning of each semester.
 The process is done online at http://eudoxus.gr/ and concerns courses you have already stated for this semester.

 Each Professor is obliged to organise according to her/his judgment written or oral examinations or to be based on laboratory exercises in order to grade a student.

 The examination periods are three: January-February, June and September.

 In the end of each semester the student is examined in the courses that she/he has registered.
 If the student fails in the examinations taking place in the end of the semester, the failure is not definitive since she/he has the opportunity to repeat the examination in the period of September.

 The student is eligible to be examined at the period of September in the courses of both (fall and spring) semesters.

-The Computer Science & Engineering Department offers its students the possibility to assemble up to twelve (12) points, after they follow and are successfully examined in courses of three other Departments of Natural Sciences, namely Mathematics, Physics and Chemistry, by the Department of Economics and by the Department of Philosophy, Education and Psychology.
+The Computer Science & Engineering Department offers its students the possibility to assemble up to ten (10) points, after they follow and are successfully examined in courses of other Departments.
+Specifically from courses offered by the Departments of Mathematics, Physics, Materials Science, Architecture, Economics, Pedagogy of Primary Education and Philosophy.